 Geodetic control data is integrated with cadastral survey data in Landonline.
 You can also search or download geodetic mark data.

 Toitū Te Whenua cadastral survey records are known as the cadastre.
 These record the location of boundaries of rights and interests in land under various tenure systems including freehold, leasehold, Māori and Crown land.

 The accuracy of New Zealand’s cadastre depends on tight management of survey standards and processes.

-Cadastral surveys can only be undertaken by a Licensed Cadastral Surveyor or a person acting under the direction of a licensed cadastral surveyor.
+Cadastral surveys can only be undertaken by a licensed cadastral surveyor or a person acting under the direction of a licensed cadastral surveyor.
 Licences are issued by the Cadastral Surveyors Licensing Board annually and their renewal is based on the maintenance of competency.
 The board consists of 5 members appointed by the Minister for Land Information, as well as the Surveyor-General.

 Landonline holds the digital cadastral survey records for freehold, leasehold, Māori and Crown land.
 This online system replaced paper-based survey records system that had operated in various forms in New Zealand since the 1840s.
 Since 1 September 2007, it has been mandatory to lodge plans electronically through Landonline via e-survey.
 Surveyors can no longer submit paper plans.
 Most survey records have been converted into digital form.
-However, there are some rarely used and/or fragile survey records that remain in paper form.
+However, some rarely used or fragile survey records remain in paper form.
 Refer to historic land records for more information.

-In the case of subdivisions subject to the Resource Management Act the local authority certifies the survey to verify that subdivisional requirements and services, such as providing roading and drainage, have been met.
+In the case of subdivisions subject to the Resource Management Act, the local authority certifies the survey to verify that subdivisional requirements and services, such as providing roading and drainage, have been met.
 Landonline provides an option for the online certification of surveys by local authorities (territorial authorities).